On the Universality of Self-Supervised Learning: Empirical Evaluation

-\textbf{Experimental setup.} We adopt the most commonly used protocol \cite{simclr}, freezing the feature extractor and training a linear classifier on top of it.
-We use the Adam optimizer \cite{kingma2014adam} with Momentum and weight decay set at $0.8$ and $10^{-4}$.
+\textbf{Unsupervised Learning.} We adopt the most commonly used protocol \cite{simclr}, freezing the feature extractor and training a linear classifier on top of it.
+We use Adam \cite{kingma2014adam} with Momentum and weight decay set at $0.8$ and $10^{-4}$.
 The linear classifier runs for 500 epochs with a batch size of 128 and a learning rate that starts at $5 \times 10^{-2}$ and decays to $5 \times 10^{-6}$.
 We use ResNet-18 for small-scale datasets (CIFAR-10, CIFAR-100, STL-10, and Tiny ImageNet) while using ResNet-50 for the medium-scale (ImageNet-100) and large-scale (ImageNet) datasets.
-The $\lambda$ of the self-motivated target is set to $10$.

-\textbf{Results.} Table \ref{tab:2} shows the top-1 and top-5 linear classification accuracies on ImageNet-100 and ImageNet.
-We can observe that applying GeSSL significantly outperforms the state-of-the-art (SOTA) methods on all datasets and all the SSL baselines.
+Table \ref{tab:2} shows that applying GeSSL significantly outperforms the state-of-the-art (SOTA) methods on all datasets and SSL baselines.
 The results demonstrate its ability to enhance SSL performance.
 See Appendix \ref{sec:app_F.1} for more details.